What is a bridge loan?

 When you don’t have enough saved for your down payment

-But few people have that sort of sum immediately available in a savings account.
+But few people have that sort of lump sum immediately available in a savings account.
 For borrowers whose assets are tied up in less liquid investments, a bridge loan may still be preferable to cashing out high-yield assets.Considering a bridge loan?
 Speak with a mortgage specialist today.

 How to get a bridge loan